El Rastro: Etymology

 El Rastro means "the trail".
-The market probably owes its name to the tanneries that were once located in Ribera de Curtidores (Ribera de Curtidores means 'riverside of tanners').
-Close by, on the banks of the Manzanares River, was an abattoir.
-Transporting the slaughtered cattle from the abattoir to the tannery left a trail (rastro) of blood along the street.
+The market probably owes its name to the tanneries that were once located on the Ribera de Curtidores (Ribera de Curtidores means 'riverside of tanners').
+There was a slaughterhouse nearby at the present-day location of the Puerta de Toledo from the 17th to 20th century.
+Transporting the slaughtered cattle from the slaughterhouse to the tannery left a trail (rastro) of blood along the street.
 An alternative etymology suggests el Rastro once meant "outside", referring to the fact el Rastro was once outside the jurisdiction of the mayor's court.

 Location and times

-According to municipal rules, el Rastro takes place every Sunday and public holiday of the year, from 9 am to 3 pm, in the barrio de Embajadores ('Ambassador's neighborhood) in the Central District of Madrid.
+According to municipal rules, the Rastro takes place every Sunday and on official public holidays, from 9 am to 3 pm, in the barrio de Embajadores (Ambassador's neighborhood) in the Central District of Madrid.
 The Madrid town council regulates the markets.
 A maximum of 3500 stalls cover the area from the Plaza de Cascorro, with its statue dedicated to Eloy Gonzalo, who was a Spanish soldier who fought in the Cuban War of Independence in which he distinguished himself and is regarded as a hero, in the north, along the main thoroughfare of Ribera de Curtidores and adjoining streets to Calle Embajadores in the east and the Ronda de Toledo and Plaza del Campillo del Mundo Nuevo in the south.

 During the COVID-19 pandemic in the Community of Madrid, it was closed for several months.

 Sellers and the city government could not agree how to open while keeping the disease prevention measures.